 The mission of the Morris County Communications Center is to serve and protect the public and the first responders who dedicate themselves to our communities by providing the vital communications link between those responders and the people and towns they serve.

 The Communications Center was established in April 2006 by the Morris County Board of Chosen Freeholders.

-That work was done by 95 dedicated employees who carry out the vital mission of the Communications Center seven days a week, 356 days a year.
+That work is done by 95 dedicated employees who carry out the vital mission of the Communications Center seven days a week, 365 days a year.

 The Morris County Communications Center was honored for its fine work when it received the prestigious Commission on Accreditation for Law Enforcement Agencies (CALEA) Communications Accreditation certification on July 15, 2015.
 That accreditation recognized the Center for adhering to more than 200 best practices in public safety communications.

 If you think you have what it takes to join our first-rate communications team as a Public Safety Telecommunicator, please check out our employment page.

 Smart911 allows residents to create a Safety Profile at www.smart911.com for their household that includes vital information that you want 9-1-1 call takers and emergency responders to have in the event of an emergency.
 Residents can offer as much or as little personal or business information as they wish.
 Sign up at Smart911.com.

 The Morris County Communications Center currently provides public service answering for 23 towns under the county’s communications network umbrella.
 9-1-1 calls made to emergency call takers in those

 The following towns are currently included:

 Michael Peoples, Communications Director